marklchaves/cme-lab/_posts/2020-03-22-hugo-pagespeed.md

 ---
 ## What is Hugo

-Hugo is a SSG written in the (Go programming language)[https://golang.org/].
+Hugo is a SSG written in the [Go programming language](https://golang.org/).
 Go is a language designed at Google.

 According to [gohugo.io](https://gohugo.io/) Hugo is